Meet GCP

 Executive Editor

-With a degree in philosophy, there was nothing to do except becoming a bartender—and then enter publishing.
-I spent some years working for a literary agent before going “editorial or bust.”
-Prior to joining Grand Central, I spent ten years at Simon & Schuster where I acquired and edited both bestselling and award-winning books, including Anna by Amy Odell, The Way I Heard It by Mike Rowe, Keep It Moving by Twyla Tharp, The Lion in the Living Room by Abby Tucker, On Trails by Rob Moor, Sounds Like Me by Sara Bareilles, The Rosie Project by Graeme Simsion, Lily and the Octopus by Steven Rowley, and Seinfeldia by Jennifer Armstrong.
+With a degree in philosophy, it made sense to work as a bartender then enter publishing.
+My path took me from a literary agency, to Doubleday, Macmillan, and finally ten years at Simon & Schuster.
+Over the years, I acquired and edited both bestselling and award-winning books, including Anna by Amy Odell, The Right Call by Sally Jenkins, The Way I Heard Itby Mike Rowe, Keep It Moving by Twyla Tharp, What My Mother and I Don’t Talk About by Michele Filgate, Whip Smart by Melissa Febos, The Lion in the Living Room by Abby Tucker, On Trails by Rob Moor, Sounds Like Me by Sara Bareilles, The Rosie Project by Graeme Simsion, Lily and the Octopus by Steven Rowley, and Seinfeldia by Jennifer Armstrong.
 At Grand Central, I acquire across a wide range of nonfiction including arts and culture, narrative nonfiction, upmarket self-help, biography, business, psychology, and memoir.
 I currently live in Brooklyn with my family and a dog named Bear.

 Maddie Caldwell